-Dodgers beat Padres 6-4 in 10 after Jansen blows save
+Dodgers top Padres 6-4 in 10 after Jansen blows another save

 TRAINER’S ROOM

-Dodgers: Max Muncy sustained a bruised right wrist when he was hit by a pitch from Matt Strahm in the fifth and came out of the game.
-Muncy was replaced by pinch-runner Jedd Gyorko, who remained in the game at first base while Hernández moved to second.
-Cody Bellinger moved from first to right field.
+Dodgers: Second baseman Max Muncy sustained a bruised right wrist when he was hit by a pitch from Matt Strahm in the fifth and came out of the game.
+Roberts said X-rays were negative.

 UP NEXT